Deaf & Hard of Hearing - Total Communication

 Crossroads Middle School – 7th to 8th grade

-Deaf and hard of hearing students continue in the general education curriculum – science, math, social science, art, English, physical education and computers.
+Utilizing interpreters and support from a DHH teacher, deaf and hard of hearing students continue in the general education curriculum – science, math, social science, art, English, physical education and computers.
 Language arts and subject area instruction increases vocabulary, reading comprehension and application to the “real world”.

 Northview High School – 9th to 12th grade